Dow sinks 1,800 as coronavirus cases rise, deflating optimism

 "It's not surprising to see a bit of a sell-off, given the furious rally we've had coming out of the lows, despite the fact that the economy was not doing great," Bruno said.
 "The fact that (the Fed) is talking about keeping interest rates this low through 2022 is a little eye-opening for a lot of folks."

 Small company stocks continued to bear the brunt of the selling, a signal that investors are becoming more pessimistic about a broad recovery in the economy.
-The Russell 2000 index lost 7.5%.
+The Russell 2000 index fell 111.17 points, or 7.6%, to 1,356.22.
 European and Asian markets also fell.

-Nearly all of the companies in the S&P 500 were down.
-Technology, financial, industrial and health care stocks accounted for much of the market's broad slide.
+Nearly all of the companies in the S&P 500 closed lower.
+Technology, financial, industrial and health care stocks accounted for a big slice of the market's broad slide.
 Energy stocks were the biggest losers as crude oil prices fell sharply.
-Bond yields fell and the price of gold surged as worried investors shifted money into the traditional safe-haven assets.
+Bond yields fell and the price of gold surged 1.1% as worried investors shifted money into the traditional safe-haven assets.

 Emergency rescue efforts by the Fed and Congress helped arrest the market's staggering 34% skid in February and March.
 Since then, the market had been riding a wave of investor optimism that the economy will bounce back by the end of the year, if not sooner, as businesses reopen and people go back to work.
 But confidence in that scenario is waning as infections and fatalities continue to climb in the U.S. and elsewhere.